Server data from the Official MCP Registry

 }From the project's GitHub README.

-[!CAUTION] Beta Software Disclaimer: This tool is currently in BETA.
+[!CAUTION] Historical Software Disclaimer: This tool is no longer an active Cyntrisec product.
 It is provided "as is", without warranty of any kind.
-While Cyntrisec is a read-only analysis tool by default, the user assumes all responsibility for any actions taken based on its findings.
+While the CLI is a read-only analysis tool by default, the user assumes all responsibility for any actions taken based on its findings.
 Always review generated remediation plans and Terraform code before application.

-AWS capability graph analysis and attack path discovery.
+Historical AWS capability graph analysis and attack path discovery CLI.

 Watch how to discover attack paths and generate fixes using natural language with Claude MCP.